Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety: Introduction

 The content of the article is described next.
 Sections 2 and 3 include the necessary definitions on $\text{Sp}\left( 4,\mathbb{R} \right)$-Higgs bundles and parabolic $\text{Sp}\left( 4,\mathbb{R} \right)$-Higgs bundles respectively.
 We provide the set-up on which our gluing construction will be developed and no new results are included here.
 Sections 4, 5 and 6 contain the analytic machinery for the establishment of a general gluing construction for parabolic $G$-Higgs bundles over a complex connected sum of Riemann surfaces, while in Section 7 we are combining the arguments from these three sections to derive our main theorems.
 The final Section 8 deals with the question of obtaining models in the desired exceptional components of the $\text{Sp}\left( 4,\mathbb{R} \right)$-Higgs bundle moduli space.
 Moreover, we include here the discussion on the comparison between the invariants for maximal Higgs bundles and the topological invariants for Anosov representations constructed by O. Guichard and A. Wienhard.

 \textbf{Acknowledgments}.
+I am indebted to an anonymous referee for a very careful reading of the original manuscript and a series of constructive comments and corrections which have improved the article.
 This work was part of the author's requirements for the Ph.
 D. degree at the University of Illinois at Urbana-Champaign.
 I am particularly grateful to my doctorate advisor, Professor Steven Bradlow, for his continuous support and guidance towards the completion of this project, Indranil Biswas, Olivier Guichard, Jan Swoboda, Nicolaus Treib, Hartmut Weiss and Richard Wentworth for shared insights, and Evgenia Kydonaki for helping me with drawing the figures included in this article.
 A very special thanks to Rafe Mazzeo for a series of illuminating discussions and a wonderful hospitality during a visit to Stanford University in April 2016.
 The author acknowledges support from U.S. National Science Foundation grants DMS 1107452, 1107263, 1107367 ``RNMS: GEometric structures And Representation varieties'' (the GEAR Network).